AakashDev-Draup/Social-Group-App-Development/api_documentation.md

 After you signup you can create your group using this api.
 As you created the group you will be the admin of the group and you will have the rights to add user and change their roles.
-The body of the request will contain the user id, the name of the group, and the visibility.
+The body of the request will contain the the name of the group, and the visibility.
 By default the visibility is public.

 For ex : Body<br>
 {<br>
-"userid":"asdfadsfdsfds54564156",<br>
 "name":"Test group",<br>
 "visibility":"private"<br>
 }<br>